richpauloo/Monte-Carlo-Mixing-Model/README.md

 # Mixing Cell Model of Solute Transport in the Tulare Basin, California

-created July 7, 2017 by [Rich Pauloo](richpauloo@gmail.com) at the University of California Davis
+Created July 7, 2017 by Rich Pauloo at the University of California Davis

 ![Groundwater TDS-depth profile across a grid of timesteps is an output of the mixing model.](salinization.gif)